fschmid56/EfficientAT/README.md

 # Efficient Large-Scale Audio Tagging

 In this repository, we publish pre-trained models and code described in the paper [Efficient Large-Scale Audio Tagging Via Transformer-To-CNN Knowledge Distillation](https://arxiv.org/pdf/2211.04772.pdf).
-The paper is submitted to [ICASSP 2023](https://2023.ieeeicassp.org/).
+The paper is accepted to [ICASSP 2023](https://2023.ieeeicassp.org/).

 The models in this repository are especially suited to you if you are looking for audio classification models that are able to: